ICJIA/icjia-accessibility-portal/content/faqs.md

 **Best practice: Keep alt text concise—aim for 1-2 sentences in most cases.** The commonly cited "125 character limit" isn't a technical requirement (modern screen readers handle longer text just fine), but brevity helps users process information quickly.

-- **Ideal:** Concise and scannable (roughly 15-25 words)
+- **Ideal:** Concise and scannable (roughly 15-25 words).
-- **Acceptable:** Longer alt text when the image requires detailed description
+- **Acceptable:** Longer alt text when the image requires detailed description.
-- **Too short:** Single words like "photo" or "image" don't help anyone
+- **Too short:** Single words like "photo" or "image" don't help anyone.
-- **Consider alternatives:** If you need extensive description (charts, infographics, diagrams), use a visible caption, long description, or linked text instead of cramming everything into alt text
+- **Consider alternatives:** If you need extensive description (charts, infographics, diagrams), use a visible caption, long description, or linked text instead of cramming everything into alt text.

 **The key principle:** Alt text should be **concise but complete**.
 Describe what's meaningful about the image in as few words as necessary — but don't sacrifice clarity just to hit an arbitrary character limit.